Assignment 1 — Product Design

 - A portrait (you can use a stock photo)

 - Fictitious name for your user persona

 - Answers to the problem / pain point and questions above

-You can fill in more information if you feel it can help you visualize your product, such as personality, brand affiliation, life goals and aspirations, level of experience with technology and more.
+You can fill in more information if you feel that that will help you better visualise your product, such as personality, brand affiliation, life goals and aspirations, level of experience with technology and more.
 The goal of the user persona is to allow you to think in the shoes of your user, so try to include details that make this easy.

 Once you have listed these down, it is time to proceed to user interviews.
-The goal of this round of interview is to validate your problem and assumptions about your users.
-While this may seem premature, it is important to remember that the earlier you reject a bad idea, the less costly it is.
+The goal of this round of interviews is to validate your problem and assumptions about your users.
+It is important to remember that the earlier you reject a bad idea, the less costly it is.

 - Identify users that fit your user persona cards

 - Interview them about the problem(s) you think you are trying to solve